 Instructions

-- Pat dry chicken cutlets.
-Season both sides with salt and black pepper.
+- Pat dry chicken breast and butterfly them (thinly slice them horizontally).
+Season both sides of each piece of chicken with salt and black pepper.

 - Bring flour to a flat bowl.
-Coat chicken cutlets on both sides with flour.
+Coat chicken breasts on both sides with flour.

-- Add cooking oil to skillet.
+- Add cooking oil to large skillet.
 Heat skillet to medium/ medium high heat.

-- Sear chicken cutlets on skillet.
+- Sear chicken breasts on skillet.
 Do not overlap.
 Flip and sear the other side once one side is slightly golden brown.
 Remove chicken and set aside.

 - Add more cooking oil to skillet.
 Add smashed garlic, sear for 30-60 seconds until fragrant and slightly golden brown.
 Do not burn garlic.